 Figure out how much you want to spend on your new coffee maker.
 The cost depends largely on the sort of coffee maker you end up buying.

 Going manual is the cheapest route to take.
 That’s despite the fact that manual coffee makers can often give you the best results!
 French presses and pour-over setups are available for less than $20.
 Even the most expensive will be well under $100.
 However, manual coffee makers require the most time and effort to operate.
 If you go the route of a pour-over, you’ll probably have to figure in the cost of paper filters as well.

-Drip machines are the next cheapest options.
+Drip machines are the next cheapest option.
 They can cost as little as $25, or as much as $125.
 Decent models will cost you at least $50, and we’ve found that the best are between $75 and $100.
-As with pour-overs, you’ll probably want to use paper filters with your drip machine, so make sure to add that operating cost into your budget.
+As with pour-overs, you’ll probably want to use paper filters with your drip-machine, so make sure to add that operating cost into your budget.

 Percolators and hybrid electric coffee makers are the midrange choice.
 They tend to cost between $150 and $500.
 We think they’re the best choice for most people who don’t want to do everything manually or pay a premium for a complete, automatic system.
 These deliver the best balance of taste and value on the market.
 However, they’re more than the casual coffee drinker will want to spend.

 Espresso makers vary wildly in cost.
 They can cost anywhere from $25 to $2500, depending on whether you get a manual or electric model.
 See our guides for more specific breakdowns!